Fork me on GitHub

 Configuring a TPM EKCert CA allow-list

-This advice only applies to Device Trust on platforms that use TPMs.
-For now, this is just Windows.
+This advice only applies to Device Trust on platforms that use TPMs, such as Windows and Linux.

 Some TPMs include a certificate—known as an EKCert—signed by the manufacturer's certificate authority (CA).
 This certificate allows a third party (such a Teleport cluster) to know that the TPM it is communicating with is legitimate.
 This significantly reduces the burden on the administrator to ensure that the device has not been tampered with prior to enrollment.